 Searching and pulling Docker Images from Dockerhub

-The official Docker registry contains a lot of pre-built images and publicly available customized images that are very useful and can be easily pulled by the users in their local machine and used as base images for their projects.
+The official Docker registry contains a lot of pre-built images and publicly available customized images that are very useful and can be easily pulled by users on their local machine and used as base images for their projects.
 In fact, you can also build your own customized docker image using one of those publicly available docker images and push it back either in a public or private mode.

 In this article, we will discuss how to search for a docker image using the search command through the command line interface.
 We will also see how to filter the search results based on certain parameters.
 After that, we will see how to pull those images and list all the pulled images in your local machine using the docker pull and list commands.

-sudo docker search <term>
+sudo docker search <search-term>

 sudo docker search ubuntu

-To search for a busybox image, you can use −
+To search for a busybox image:

 sudo docker search busybox